 Privacy generally means that information related to a report of sexual misconduct will only be shared with a limited circle of individuals, including individuals who "need to know" in order to assist in the review, investigation, or resolution of the report or to deliver resources or support services.
 While not bound by confidentiality or privilege, these individuals will be discreet and respect the privacy of all individuals involved in the process.
-All participants in an investigation of sexual misconduct under this Policy, including Advisors and Witnesses, will be informed that privacy helps enhance the integrity of the investigation and protect the privacy interests of the parties, however, nothing in this Policy is intended to impose restraints on a party's ability to discuss the allegations under investigation or to gather and present evidence as part of the resolution process.
+All participants in an investigation of sexual misconduct under this Policy, including Advisors and Witnesses, will be informed that privacy helps enhance the integrity of the investigation and protect the privacy interests of the parties; however, nothing in this Policy is intended to impose restraints on a party's ability to discuss the allegations under investigation or to gather and present evidence as part of the resolution process.

 Certain individuals are designated as having confidentiality.
-For reports made to employees designated with having confidentiality, the University will respect the reporting party's expectations of privacy to the extent permissible by law while still ensuring compliance with other reporting obligations such as mandatory reporting obligations concerning abuse, including sexual misconduct, involving minors.
-See Mandated Reporting Obligations of University Officials, Volunteers and Employees under the University Reporting Obligations Section for more information.

-Individuals designated as having confidentiality are required to report the nature, date, time and general location of an incident to the Title IX coordinator.
+For reports made to employees designated with having confidentiality, the University will respect the reporting party's expectations of privacy to the extent permissible by law while still ensuring compliance with other reporting obligations.
+For example, reports involving minors are subject to mandatory reporting requirements.
+Individuals designated as having confidentiality are required to report the nature, date, time and general location of an incident to the Title IX coordinator or designee.
 Individuals designated as having confidentiality will not share other information with the Title IX Coordinator or any other employee of the University without the express permission of the disclosing party.
 Individuals designated as having confidentiality can provide information about the University and off-campus resources, support services and other options.
 As noted above, because of the confidential nature of these resources, disclosing information to or seeking advice from a confidential resource does not constitute a report or Formal Complaint to the University and will not result in a response or intervention by the University.
 A person consulting with a confidential resource may decide to make a report to the University and/or law enforcement.
-A link to these resources can be found:
+See University's Title IX webpage.